mayavchung/enso-disease/README.md

 * Runs the HCoV-HKU1 SIRS model
 * Analyzes and plots the data

-The data from the SIRS model (#1) output and the MERRA-2/SIRS model (#2) run at weekly resolution with 20 years of spin-up are provided in the data/ folder.
+The model output from the SIRS model (#1) output and the MERRA-2/SIRS model (#2) run at weekly resolution with 20 years of spin-up are provided in the data/ folder.

+MERRA-2 data can be downloaded from NASA here: https://gmao.gsfc.nasa.gov/reanalysis/MERRA-2/data_access/